Generalized anxiety disorder: Complementary and alternative medicines studied for potential in treating GAD

 Complementary and alternative medicines (CAMs) are widely used by individuals with GAD despite having no evidence or varied evidence regarding efficacy.
-Efficacy trials for CAM medications often have various types of bias and low quality reporting in regard to safety.
-In regard to efficacy, critics point out that CAM trials sometimes predicate claims of efficacy based on a comparison of a CAM against a known drug after which no difference in subjects is found by investigators and which is used to suggest an equivalence between a CAM and a drug.
+Efficacy trials for CAM medications often have various types of bias and low quality reporting on safety.
+Regarding efficacy, critics point out that CAM trials sometimes predicate claims of efficacy based on a comparison of a CAM against a known drug after which no difference in subjects is found by investigators and which is used to suggest an equivalence between a CAM and a drug.
 Because this equates a lack of evidence with the positive assertion of efficacy, a "lack of difference" assertion is not a proper claim for efficacy.
 Moreover, an absence of strict definitions and standards for CAM compounds further burdens the literature regarding CAM efficacy in treating GAD.
-CAMs academically studied for their potential in treating GAD or GAD symptoms along with a summary of academic findings are given below.
+CAMs academically studied for their potential in treating GAD or GAD symptoms, along with a summary of academic findings, are given below.
 What follows is a summary of academic findings.
 Accordingly, none of the following should be taken as offering medical guidance or an opinion as to the safety or efficacy of any of the following CAMs.